Monday, May 24, 2021

 I was still spending a good amount of time with grandpa.
 I found him to be a frustrated man.
 (I later came to know from my parents that he was penniless).
 He had wanted at least one grandson (I came to know this from my other grandfather.
 When I was born, my grandpa had remarked, "There is no one to carry forward my lineage").
 He openly told me, "It is good to have a son, and bad to have a daughter; because the daughter goes away to another house upon marriage".
 I had asked my mother, "Why do we get married?", to which, she had said, "If you don't get married, who will look after you in your old age?"
 This was when that I decided that I will have a my own legal house, which will neither be a Maayka nor a Sasuraal.
 Yes, I was barely seven and I had decided my future.

 This year was also when I was subjected to intense bullying by students from Class 3, the senior-most batch in Junior School.
-It was a particular group of 2-3 girls, those who traveled in the same bus.
-The cruelest one was the elder sister of one of my classmates.
+It was a particular group of 2-3 girls (Kuntala Karkun, Shradhha Jha, Sujata Pandey), those who traveled in the same bus.
+The cruelest one was Kuntala Karkun, the elder sister of Kankana Karkun.
 I was continuously beating the younger sister in class performance.
-Both appeared to be obsessed about putting me down (Does jealousy strike at that early age?)
+Both appeared to be obsessed about putting me down (Does jealousy strike at that early age?
+Perhaps yes!)
 They used to tease me and call me names during those 30 min of the bus ride back home.
 I had spent many afternoons crying while returning home.
-I used to tell my mother, but said that school seniors behave like this everywhere.
+I used to tell my mother, but she said that 'school seniors behave like this everywhere'.
 I now wonder why I had not yet complained to my class teacher, or the teachers who traveled in the same bus.
 Guess what: I had read the story of Cinderella and thought that a long-suffering person will one day be saved and the perpetrator would be punished.
 Well, no fairy Godmother came to my rescue and I continued to be bullied.
 Then one day, when my self-esteem was mauled to death, my patience gave way; and I walked to their house (RK1-173, just 5 minutes away) after school hours without changing my clothes and without taking a bath (my mother was able to feed me lunch with a lot of cajoling).
 I, a 7-year-old, was seething with anger.
 I complained to her mother about both the sisters.
 I told her everything about her daughters' doings.
 Seeing that I had not changed my school uniform even after 2 hours of returning home, the lady understood that the matter was serious.
-I spelt out every misdeed of the two sisters.
+In my Rudra-murti, I spelt out every misdeed of the two sisters.
 Their mother listened with mixed embarrassment and concern for her daughters.
 After venting out all anger, I returned home after 15-20 min.
 Since then, the sisters stayed away from me.
-Incidentally, their father was my father's engineering batch-mate in Jadavpur University, Kolkata during 1963-68.
+Incidentally, their father was my father's engineering batch-mate (from a different department) in Jadavpur University, Kolkata during 1963-68.

 In Class 2, the class teacher was Sister Nicolette.
 My desk partner was Manali Banerjee, who stayed in Pathardih.
-Since my sister was in Class 10 now, my parents packed my off to Kolkata to my grandparents (and uncle) for the whole 5 weeks of my summer vacation, with my books.
+Since my sister was in Class 10 now and had to prepare for her school-final exam, my dropped me at Kolkata in my grandparents (and uncle) for the whole 5 weeks of my summer vacation, with my books.
 My Granny taught me stitching and embroidery.
 I also learnt to use the sewing machine from her.
 When she worshipped in her Puja-Ghar, I sat next to her and watched all the rituals.
 When she cooked, I gave her company in the kitchen, and also fetched her stuff from the store.
 Daadu taught me lots of Bengali vocabulary.
 He showed me that there was another channel on Doordarshan which only the metro city audience could enjoy.
 He also took me around in the nearby parks, and showed me how Ambassador cars are used as taxis in this city.

 When my mother came to pick me up, I learnt about grandpa suffering from herpes back home.
 He recovered, but lost his immunity.
 In a matter of two weeks, he deteriorated from an independent perfectly-ambulant man to being bedridden.
 He had to be hospitalized.
 After a week under artificial oxygen supply, he passed away on July 1, 1990, at an age of 80, in the FCI Hospital.
 I saw my aunt sob hard standing near his body outside the mortuary of the FCI Hospital.
 My father was composed, busy with the formalities.
 A big truck with many men came and took his body away to Domgarh for cremation.
 For a few weeks, the 2BHK house was packed with relatives from Kolkata.
 Family friends, neighbors, and dad's colleagues kept dropping in.
 All the Hindu rituals were performed.
 I was overwhelmed with the activity around.
 But somehow, this death did not affect me.
 Maybe I was too young.
 (Perhaps facts like this do not usually dawn upon you when you not first in the line of mortality).